morpho-org/morpho-optimizers-rewards/README.md

 ## Epoch #1

 You can read the code of the first epoch [here](./src/ages/age-one/index.ts).

+The subgraph used for automatic real time indexation is available on the [hosted service of TheGraph](https://thegraph.com/hosted-service/subgraph/morpho-labs/morphoages?query=Get%20balances%20).

 Steps by step, the script will:
 - distribute the epoch's rewards by following the per-market distribution rule (see below)